Tofol

-Tofol village in Lelu Town municipality is the capital of the state of Kosrae in Micronesia, according to the provisions of the Kosrae State Code, Title 2, Chap.
+Tofol village in Lelu Town municipality is the seat of government of the state of Kosrae in Micronesia, according to the provisions of the Kosrae State Code, Title 2, Chap.
 2. It is the most easterly point of Micronesia.

 Location

 Tofol is in Lelu municipality, located almost directly southwest of Lelu Island.

 Education

 Kosrae State Department of Education operates public schools: